OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching/caching.md

 The **`freshnessLifetime`** is calculated based on several headers.
-If a `Cache-control: max-age=N` header is specified, then the freshness lifetime is equal to N. If this header is not present, which is very often the case, then we look for an `Expires` header.
+If a `Cache-control: max-age=N` header is specified, then the freshness lifetime is equal to N. If this header is not present, which is very often the case, then an `Expires` header is checked.
 If an `Expires` header exists, then its value minus the value of the `Date` header determines the freshness lifetime.
-Finally, if neither header is present, then we look for a `Last-Modified` header.
+Finally, if neither header is present, then `Last-Modified` header is checked.
 If this header is present, then the cache’s freshness lifetime is equal to the value of the `Date` header minus the value of the `Last-modified` header divided by 10.
-If none of these headers are there then the response is not cached.
+If none of these headers are present then the response is not cached.

 **`responseTime`** is the time at which the response was received according to the client.